SolarMngle254/Reinforcement-Learning-NMPC-for-UAV-tracking/docs/02_nonlinear_quadrotor_model.md

 ## 2. Full State Vector

-The complete dynamic state of the quadrotor is encapsulated in a 12-dimensional state vector[cite: 2]:
+The complete dynamic state of the quadrotor is encapsulated in a 12-dimensional state vector:

 $$
 \mathbf{x} = \begin{bmatrix} X & Y & Z & u & v & w & \phi & \theta & \psi & p & q & r \end{bmatrix}^{T}
 $$

-*   $(X,Y,Z)$: Global position in the inertial frame[cite: 2].
+*   $(X,Y,Z)$: Global position in the inertial frame.
-*   $(u,v,w)$: Linear velocity components in the body frame[cite: 2].
+*   $(u,v,w)$: Linear velocity components in the body frame.
-*   $(\phi,\theta,\psi)$: Euler attitude angles[cite: 2].
+*   $(\phi,\theta,\psi)$: Euler attitude angles.
-*   $(p,q,r)$: Angular velocities in the body frame[cite: 2].
+*   $(p,q,r)$: Angular velocities in the body frame.

 ## 3. Newton-Euler Dynamic Equations

 ### 3.1 Translational Dynamics (Body Frame)

-The dynamic equations expressed in the body-fixed coordinate frame constitute the fundamental basis for the design of the attitude controller (inner loop)[cite: 2].
-The nonlinear coupling between translational and rotational motions is explicitly revealed[cite: 2].
-Following the Newton–Euler formulation, the translational dynamics of the quadrotor expressed in the body frame can be written as[cite: 2]:
+The dynamic equations expressed in the body-fixed coordinate frame constitute the fundamental basis for the design of the attitude controller (inner loop).
+The nonlinear coupling between translational and rotational motions is explicitly revealed.
+Following the Newton–Euler formulation, the translational dynamics of the quadrotor expressed in the body frame can be written as:

 $$
 \dot{u} = vr - wq + g\sin(\theta)